Matts-vdp/pixel-logic/README.md

 2. Release **C**.
 3. Hold **V** and position the new counter where you want.
 4. Release **V** to paste the counter.
 5. Connect the **Next** connection to the **Enable** of the next 1 bit counter.
-These names can be seen in the shematic shown at the start of the example.
+These names can be seen in the schematic shown at the start of the example.
 6. Repeat 1-5 one more time.
 7. Connect the **ClkIn** of all the counters to the **Out** of the **Clock**.
 8. Press the **1** button.
 You should see the 3 bit counter working correctly.

 You have now completed step 2.

 If you are not sure about your circuit or you just want to see another example here is my version.

 I have added a display to make reading the count easier.

 <img src="https://github.com/Matts-vdp/pixel-logic/blob/master/preview/count3.gif" width="500">